SoundOfScooting/TTS-Unleashed/README.md

 If you hold Shift, the selected objects in the hand are instead swapped with the ones in the hand stash *(renames to `Swap Stash`)*.\
 **BUG:** This feature is not well-behaved with non-card objects.

-**Modded host and client:** `Material` context option includes missing materials for piecepack dice, rounded plastic dice, player tokens, and marbles.\
+**Modded host and client:** `Material` context option extensions:\
+Includes missing materials for piecepack dice, rounded plastic dice, player tokens, and marbles.\
-It will also include `Gold` for chess pieces, dice, and dominoes if you have the Kickstarter Gold reward.\
+For chess pieces, `Metal` is split into `Chrome`/`Cast Iron` and `Wood` into `Wood Light`/`Wood Dark`.\
-*(This won't work if the host doesn't have the Kickstarter Gold reward.)*
+If you and the host have the Kickstarter Gold reward, `Gold` material is available for chess pieces, dice, and dominoes.

 **Admin-only:** `Custom` context option is available *(formerly host-only)*.\
 Clients cannot automatically update matching custom objects.\